ANUBHAV07-hub/Problem-Solving/Basic/README.md

 10) Gcd2 -------A basic problem statement where we find gcd of two numbers entered by user(using Euclid's Algo which takes less iterations).
 11) Gcd3 -------A basic problem statement where we find gcd of two numbers entered by user(using efficient Euclid's algo which takes even less iterations and time).
 12) Prime1 ------A basic problem statement where we find whether entered number by user is prime or not.
+13) Prime2 ------A basic problem statement where we find whether number entered is prime or not(more efficient code).